Fine-grained access control privileges

 SELECT

-Allows the role to read or query from a table, view, or change stream.
+Allows the role to read or query from a table, view, change stream, sequence or model.

 • If a column list is specified for a table, the privilege is valid on only those columns.
 If no column list is specified, then the privilege is valid on all columns in the table, including columns added afterward.
 A column list is not allowed for a view.

-• Because Cloud Spanner currently only supports invoker rights views, a database role needs the SELECT privilege on the view, and also the SELECT privilege on the underlying objects referenced in the view.
+If you create a view with invoker's rights, to query the view, the database role or user needs the SELECT privilege on the view, and also the SELECT privilege on the underlying objects referenced in the view.
 For example, suppose the view SingerNames is created on the Singers table.

 CREATE VIEW SingerNames SQL SECURITY INVOKER AS